BeSpunky/angular-google-maps/wiki/Overlays-Superpower.md

 # Bootstrap
 Import `GoogleMapsOverlaysModule` in your app and you're good to go. 👍

-> You can also lazy load the module in case you'll only need them later.
+> You can also lazy load the module in case you'll only need it later.

 [[_TOC_]]